N3siOS/NesiosStuffMC.github.io/Update.md

 Next pack update that adds some changes to the colors and textures of the items listed below.

 ### **Golden Pickaxe Preview 1.1.6a**
+Add a point on the top of the golden pickaxe to be in harmony with the models of the axe.

 ![screenshot](/img/golden_pickaxe_pre.png)

 ### **Stone Pickaxe Preview 1.1.6a** (other possible changes)
+Changes to the top of the pick to avoid confusion with the stone hoe.

 ![screenshot](/img/stone_pickaxe_pre.png)